 The Kimberley Process and the Kimberly Process Certification Scheme

 The Kimberley Process (KP) is the principal international initiative established to develop practical approaches to stemming the global flow of conflict diamonds.
-Launched in May 2000, the KP was initiated by several southern African countries to respond to growing international pressure to address peace and security concerns and to protect the many national economies in the sub-region (e.g., Namibia, Botswana, South Africa) that depend on the diamond industry.
-The KP, which was first chaired by South Africa, now includes 50 participants involved in producing, processing, importing and exporting rough diamonds.
+Conceptualized in May 2000, the KP was initiated by several southern African countries to respond to growing international pressure to address peace and security concerns and to protect the many national economies in the sub-region (e.g., Namibia, Botswana, South Africa) that depend on the diamond industry.
+The KP, which was first chaired by South Africa, now includes more than 50 participants involved in producing, processing, importing and exporting rough diamonds.

 Canada has participated in the KP since its inception.
 In March 2002, Canada hosted a meeting of the KP, during which the participants reached a consensus regarding a proposed international certification scheme for rough diamonds.
 At the subsequent ministerial meeting held in Switzerland on November 5, 2002, ministers committed to the international implementation of the Kimberly Process Certification Scheme (KPCS) starting on January 1, 2003.